 If you buy a patient lift from a Medicare-enrolled Participating supplier (the supplier accepts assignment, meaning they agree to sell the product at the Medicare-approved price only) the cost of a patient lift is between roughly $900 – $1,600.

 If the Medicare-enrolled supplier from whom you buy your patient lift, is not a Participating supplier (does not accept assignment), the supplier can charge up to 15% more for the patient lift.

 How much do you pay –

 With Medicare Part B coverage, you will have your deductible to pay (unless you have already paid that) and your co-insurance of 20% of the price.

 Medicare Part B will pay 80% of the Medicare-approved price.

 Don’t confuse bathroom lifts with patient lifts

-Don’t confuse bathroom lifts, such as bath lifts and toilet lifts with patient lifts.
+Don’t confuse bathroom lifts, such as bath lifts and toilet lifts, with patient lifts.

-Patient lifts are for disabled individuals who cannot even get out of bed on their own, whereas bath lifts and toilet lifts are for those who have issues with mobility, but can still walk, even if it is with the aid of some kind of device.
+Patient lifts are for disabled individuals who cannot even get out of bed on their own, whereas bath lifts and toilet lifts are for those who have issues with mobility, but who can still walk, even if it is with the aid of some kind of device.

-Bath lifts and toilet lifts are not covered by Original Medicare Part B as they are considered to be convenience devices and not primarily medical in nature.
+Bath lifts and toilet lifts are not covered by Original Medicare Part B, as they are considered to be convenience devices and not primarily medical in nature.